carraraig/carraraig/README.md

 - 🔭 I’m currently working on **new algorithm for Brain Computer Interfaces (BCI) classification with particular focus on Motor Imagery**

-- 🌱 I’m currently learning **DeepLearning Model in tensorflow applied on EEG raw data**
+- 🌱 I’m currently learning **DeepLearning Model in Tensorflow and PyTorch applied on EEG raw data**

 - 👯 I’m currently collaborating on [with MOABB to integrate DeepLearning methods in the benchmark](https://github.com/NeuroTechX/moabb)